Story Behind the Song: Chris Young, ‘Tomorrow’

 Chris Young, Anthony Smith and Frank Myers had been talking about writing together for years before they finally sat down for a songwriting session.
-And when they did, the result was solid gold.
-The three co-penned what became Chris’ fourth consecutive No. 1 hit, ‘Tomorrow,’ which is now certified gold with half a million copies sold.
-Chances are they won’t wait as long to set up that next writing session!
+But when they finally did, the result was solid gold (er, platinum): The three co-penned "Tomorrow," which Young released in February of 2011 as the first single from his Neon album, and the tune became Young's fourth consecutive No. 1 hit and has been certified platinum.
+Below, the three tunesmiths tell The Boot about writing the sultry song.

-Frank adds that he came up with the idea for the song after listening to Gary Allan's tune ‘Today.’
+Myers adds that he came up with the idea for the song after listening to Gary Allan's tune "Today."

-Frank: I first thought we would go in the direction of all the things we say we're going to do tomorrow, like quit smoking, lose weight and so on.
-But I was sitting around the house and this chorus came to me, and when I showed it to Anthony and Chris, we rolled with it.
+Myers: I first thought we would go in the direction of all the things we say we're going to do tomorrow, like quit smoking, lose weight and so on.
+But I was sitting around the house, and this chorus came to me, and when I showed it to Anthony and Chris, we rolled with it.

-Frank: Anthony and I had been writing together for several years, and he told me about Chris.
-The first time I met Chris was at a SESAC (performing rights organization) Christmas party, and he was wearing this bright orange Longhorn shirt.
+Myers: Anthony and I had been writing together for several years, and he told me about Chris.
+The first time I met Chris was at a SESAC Christmas party, and he was wearing this bright orange Longhorn shirt.